top of page

 Weapons

-Unless your going to buy some really crazy bits of kit, your weapon is usually the most expensive item you'll purchase, with the new regulations its also more of an issue in jumping through hoops than just where to buy it from.
-It used to be a case of which deactivated gun should I buy and you would have a choice of dozens of companies who would sell you one.
-Now with the law always changing, to buy one is really tricky and you almost certainly won't be ordering anything of the internet and if you do, you'll pay a premium for the pleasure!
+Unless you're going to buy some really crazy bits of kit, your weapon is usually one of the most expensive items you'll purchase (along with your helmet and boots).
+With the new regulations, it's also a more complicated an issue with lots of jumping through hoops than just choosing where to buy it from.
+It used to be a simple case of which deactivated military surplus gun should I buy, and you had e a choice of dozens of companies that would sell you one.
+Now with the laws always changing, buying one is really tricky, and you almost certainly won't be ordering anything off the internet - and if you do, you'll pay a premium for the pleasure!

-Having said that, deactivated weapons can still be purchased at militaria fairs, not strictly supposed to be, but once you own that, the law is on your side.
-Your then just not allowed to sell it... stupid right!
-At the very bottom is some idea of what prices deacts are selling at the moment.
+Having said that, deactivated weapons can still be purchased at militaria fairs, and once you own one, the law is on your side.
+You're then just not allowed to ever sell it... stupid, right!?!

-So what role in the unit have you choose, make sure to get the right gun to match gun have you decided on?
-You don't want to grab the first thing you see, simply because it was easy to find or a good price if its not the right one for your role.
-Almost all 101st NCO's and enlistedmen all carry the M1 Garand.
-Asides from that the rest all carry the M1A1 Carbine.
-There are rare exceptions to this, usually the M3 grease gun.
+First, be sure you know what role in the unit you're depicting and make sure to get the right weapon to match that role.
+You don't want to grab the first thing you see, simply because it was easy to find or a good price!
+If it's not the right one for your role, you will have wasted your time, effort and money.
+Almost all 101st Non-Commissioned Officers (NCO's - Sergeants and Corporals) and enlisted men (Privates and Private First Class) all carry the M1 Garand.
+Aside from those groups, the rest all carry the M1A1 Carbine (with the folding stock).
+There are rare exceptions to this; usually the M3 Grease Gun.

-If you're going to pull off a decent 101st impression for Normandy, then get a M1 Garand.
-Denix or de-activated.
+If you're going to pull off a decent 101st impression for Normandy, then get a M1 Garand - Either from Denix or de-activated militay surplus.
 This is your starting point.

 M1 Garand

-A stunningly beautiful weapon and a cost to match if you want an original.
+A stunningly beautiful weapon with a cost to match if you want an original.
 The 'old' specs, with all moving parts are seldom seen anymore and will be well in excess of £1000.
-The welded up version, usually called new spec are cheaper, but still fairly hard to find.
+The welded-up version, usually called new spec, are cheaper but still fairly hard to find.
 I have no idea on the current prices.

 There are other options.
-You can purchase a replica M1, Denix make them, they are certainly not up to being bashed around, there are also some annoying features in the way that they constructed it, for example, visible screws where there should just be wood.
-But they are fairly cheap and cheerful... or not so cheerful, as things tend to go wrong with them and to be honest that's a £140 that could be spent on better things!
+You can purchase a replica M1.
+Denix makes them, but they are certainly not up to being bashed around.
+There are also some annoying features in the way that they are constructed (for example, visible screws where there should just be wood), but they are fairly cheap and cheerful... or not so cheerful, as things tend to go wrong with them.
+And to be honest that's a £140 that could be spent on better things!

-There are possibly other Garand options out there, but nothing came up on a quick search, even when you find Garand replicas, you'll look closely at the small print and see Denix somewhere.
+There are possibly other M1 Garand options out there, but nothing came up on a quick search.
+Even when you do find Garand replicas, if you look closely at the small print, you'll likely see Denix somewhere.

-In regards to the Denix, it can be improved, wood work darkened, screws hidden and things added.
-See the button below for a page of ideas and some examples of some that I have worked on.
+In regard to the Denix, it can be improved: woodwork darkened, screws hidden, and things added.
+See the button below for a page of ideas and some examples of a few that I have worked on.

 PFC Mackay shown holding M1 Garands - a deactivated and a Denix.